forseti-security/forseti-security/_docs/v2.11/setup/install.md

 The installer automatically determines setup information, generates a deployment template, and creates a Forseti deployment.

+Starting from Forseti v2.11.0, users will be able to install Forseti using Terraform.
+Documentation on installing can be found [here](https://registry.terraform.io/modules/terraform-google-modules/forseti/google).

 ### Activate Google Cloud Shell

 It's best to use